Home | About Us | Contact | FAQ | Sitemap

 National Medal for Outdoor Acheivement

-This distinctive medal will be awarded to Boy Scouts who have earned the Camping segment with a Silver device along with two other segments each with Gold devices.
+This distinctive medal will be awarded to Scouts who have earned the Camping segment with a Silver device along with two other segments each with Gold devices.
 They must also earn four outdoor-specific merit badges, plan a unit outdoor event, and take a Wilderness First Aid course and a Leave No Trace course, each 16 hours long.
+There is NO OFFICIAL "square knot cloth emblem" associated with this award.

 Insignia